Documentation Index

 Track 4: Vendor & Third-Party Risk Management

 Managing vendors and business associates is one of the most challenging aspects of HIPAA compliance.
-This module provides comprehensive guidance on evaluating, contracting with, and monitoring third parties who handle PHI.Reality Check: According to HHS, over 60% of HIPAA breaches involve business associates or third-party vendors.
-Your organization is only as secure as your weakest vendor.
+This module provides comprehensive guidance on evaluating, contracting with, and monitoring third parties who handle PHI.What You’ll Master

 Business Associate Agreements